Excalibur (wrestler)

 Marc Letzmann (born July 16, 1980), better known by his ring name Excalibur, is an American professional wrestling commentator and retired professional wrestler.
-He is signed to All Elite Wrestling (AEW) where he serves as play-by-play commentator on Dynamite and, previously, Rampage.
+He is signed to All Elite Wrestling (AEW) where he serves as play-by-play commentator on Dynamite, color commentator on Collision and, previously, Rampage.
 He is also one of the six founders of Pro Wrestling Guerrilla, where he continues to work as the company's "Liaison to the Board of Directors".
 After retiring from in-ring competition in 2007, he became the company's lead play-by-play commentator.

 Professional wrestling career

 Early career

 While writing for a wrestling video game website, Excalibur met Super Dragon online.
 Through chatting online, the two became friends and it helped spark the beginning of Excalibur's career.
 After spending a year in college, Excalibur chose to move to California to begin his wrestling career and also get work in his full-time profession, graphic design.
 He cited having an "in" to Revolution Pro Wrestling as the reason he decided to leave his hometown of Detroit.
 After moving to California in late 1999, Excalibur spent six months living in Super Dragon's garage, until finally renting a place of his own.